gpeterson406/Greenwood_Book/_book/01-preface.md

 view of the methods we will consider, there are basically two scenarios -- one when the response is quantitative and one when the response is categorical.
-Examples of quantitative responses we will see later involve *suggested jail sentence* (in years) and *body fat* (percentage).
+Examples of quantitative responses we will see later involve *passing distance of cars for a bicycle rider* (in centimeters (cm)) and *body fat* (percentage).
-Examples of categorical variables include *improvement* (none, some, or marked) in a clinical trial or whether a student has turned in copied work (never, done this on an exam or paper, or both).
+Examples of categorical variables include *improvement* (none, some, or marked) in a clinical trial related to arthritis symptoms or whether a student has turned in copied work (never, done this on an exam or paper, or both).
 There are going to be some more nuanced aspects to all these analyses as the complexity of both sides of Figure
 \@ref(fig:Figure1-1) suggest, but note that near the bottom, each tree converges